jwheare/mythextract/README.md

 ## [scripts/tflmeshtext2sb.py](scripts/tflmeshtext2sb.py)

 Load Myth TFL game tags and convert text and stli tags for a given mesh to Myth II format.
 Also maps to the tag ids used by the ports of TFL to Myth II.
+Outputs to `./output/fixed_tfl_mesh_text/local`

     Usage: python3 tflmeshtext2sb.py <game_directory> [<level>]